snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-spark.md

 We can load the JSON formatted data into a DataFrame two different ways.
 Just continuing from the work we did above in the interactive shell:

 {% highlight scala %}
-// this is used to implicitly convert an RDD to a DataFrame. import sqlContext.implicits._
+// this is used to implicitly convert an RDD to a DataFrame import sqlContext.implicits._

 val df = sqlContext.jsonRDD(jsons)